GeetanshDua/Pong/README.md

 I am new to C++ just making "Pong" while watching a tutorial for first time.
 Using git and github for first time.
-So project structure might look messy but try to do better next time.
+So project structure might not look perfect but try to do better next time.

 Thank you,
 GeetanshDua